Combing for Credentials: Active Pattern Extraction from Smart Reply: Pattern Extraction Attack

 ~ We introduce a new kind of model extraction attack that we call a \emph{pattern extraction attack}.
 The key insight behind the attack is that sensitive data often occurs within text in predictable ways which can allow an adversary to amplify and target extraction of that sensitive data.
 By \emph{pattern}, we mean a textual structure that includes a mix of canonical and easily guessed text and sensitive data.
 For example, in Bota et al.~\cite{bota2017self-es}, several users reported emailing themselves passwords and reminders.
 Both Zoom and Microsoft Teams meeting invites include the text ``Meeting ID: $<$\emph{meeting id}$>$ Passcode: $<$\emph{code}$>$".
 Many of these naturally occurring patterns (such as passwords, passcodes) are attractive targets for data-breaches.
 Our definition of pattern is broad enough to include a range of patterns, from structured data snippets occurring in natural languages (e.g.: ``login id: $<$\emph{username}$>$") to regular expressions (e.g: URLs).

-Our goal in defining this new attack is to exploit these frequently occurring patterns containing sensitive data.
-To do this, the adversary constructs poisoning data points designed to train the model to reveal the sensitive data in a targeted pattern.
-This is in sharp contrast with previous canary-based attacks~\cite{carlini2019secret, zanella2020analyzing}, where the canaries are artificially injected in the training data to provide a controlled test for measuring model memorization.
-Although we do use synthetically injected data to enable our experiments, these experiments are designed to simulate a realistic attack.

-In a pattern extraction attack, the adversary uses knowledge about canonical patterns in sensitive data to construct poisoning points designed to boost the leakage of the targeted sensitive data contained in those patterns.
-The adversary's objective is to extract sensitive data occurring in the training dataset, but there are no assumptions about knowing that sensitive data; the only assumption is that the sensitive data occurs within a known canonical pattern.
+In a pattern extraction attack, the adversary uses knowledge about canonical patterns in sensitive data to construct poisoning points designed to boost the leakage of the targeted sensitive data contained in those patterns when they occur in the training data.
+The attack works in two phases, poisoning the model in the training phase and extracting sensitive data by observing responses to queries in the inference phase.